zapier/django-knowledge/docs/_build/html/_sources/overview.txt

 Overview
 =================

-Django Desk is aiming to be a very simple knowledge base and question support engine, not entirely dissimilar to ZenDesk, Assistly, or HelpJuice, and to some degree StackOverflow or even UserVoice or GetSatisfaction.
+Django Knowledge is aiming to be a very simple knowledge base and question support engine, not entirely dissimilar to ZenKnowledge, Assistly, or HelpJuice, and to some degree StackOverflow or even UserVoice or GetSatisfaction.

 .. _about-goals:

-Goals of django-desk
+Goals of django-knowledge
 --------------------

-The goals of ``django-desk`` are simple and straightforward:
+The goals of ``django-knowledge`` are simple and straightforward:

 1. Searchable knowledge base.
 2. A form to ask a missing question.